techiediaries/techiediaries/_posts/2019/JS/2019-12-09-javascript-fetch-tutorial-and-example.md

 ## Conclusion

 In this tutorial, we've seen by example how to send GET requests with Fetch in JavaScript and React.js.
-We've also seen how to use the Async/Await syntax with Fetch to avoid using Promises.
+We've also seen how to use the Async/Await syntax with Fetch to avoid using [JavaScript Promises](https://www.techiediaries.com/javascript-promises-tutorial-example/).